 *This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
 For more info, click here.

-I whipped all these things together, and created a dish that literally costs us less than three dollars a serving, and takes less than a half hour to put together.
-It’s also packed with super foods like chicken, spinach, garlic, mushrooms, basil and peas.
+Another thing I love about this easy weeknight dinner is just how cheap it is.
+I whipped all these things together, and created a dish that literally costs us about three dollars a serving, and takes less than a half hour to put together.
+It's also packed with super foods like chicken, spinach, garlic, mushrooms, basil and peas.

 Here’s the cost breakdown: